 All loans pay interest monthly and it is calculated from the day the investor lends the funds.
 However, unlike Crowdestor, Kuetal, and other platforms, WiseFund pays interest from the day the loan gets funded and not from the day you invest.
 This could mean that you could lose a couple of days worth of interest, especially since the platform is new, and projects don’t get funded immediately.

 The platform is pretty new right now, and it pretty liquid.
 You can invest your available funds without waiting for a project to be published.
-That can, of course, change when the platform becomes popular with time like we’ve seen time and time again with Envestio, Crowdestor, and then Kuetzal.
+That can, of course, change when the platform becomes popular with time like we’ve seen with Crowdestor.

 In my opinion, WiseFund’s buyback guarantee is its main selling point.
 They have entered into an agreement with a third party investor who guarantees to buy out any claim on a loan that is late for more than 60 days and will pursue debt recovery actions on its own.
 You, as an investor, bear no responsibility on defaulted loans, which are covered by the buy-back guarantee.
 Currently, all loans on the platform are covered by the buyback guarantee.